learn-co-curriculum/react-changing-state/README.md

 ```

 Keep in mind that we didn't change the `BlogPost` component *at all* — ideally
-you should try to keep the majority of your components "stateless".
+we should try to keep the majority of our components "stateless".

 At this point, you might wonder why we had to use `setState`, if all `setState`
 does is... well... setting `this.state`.
 There is a very simple reason for that: